egavrev/devCrewAI/README.md

 ## v.0.1
 - [ ] Redefine main flow of application to be steamline no matter of number of agents and tasks.
-- [ ] Ensure that input and output from each Tasks, Agent get's into right streamline Agent
+- [ ] Ensure that input and output from each Tasks, Agent get's into right streamline Agent.
+- [ ] Define main input tasks to be taken from file / in future web.
 - [ ] Try with AutoGPT and GPT Engeneer on how it will work on same tasks.
 - [ ] Define UI/UX and general WF
 ## v.0.2